 Caravan Costa Rica vacations are the perfect holidays offering something for everyone.
 With a name that literally means “Rich Coast,” how can you miss?

 Costa Rica is a small Central American country but although small in size (just under 20,000 square miles), Costa Rica is overflowing with natural wonders and exotic tropical beauty.

 No matter who you are or where you are from, Caravan’s well-planned Costa Rica vacations will astound you.
-Stops include the country’s two most famous volcanoes, Arenal volcano and Poás volcano plus some of the most popular attractions in the country:
+Stops include Arenal volcano, one of the country’s most famous volcanos, plus some of the most popular attractions in the country: